tanksdude/tanks-game/README.md

 1. `cmake .. -DCMAKE_BUILD_TYPE=Release` (optional: `-DCMAKE_CXX_FLAGS=-march=native -DCMAKE_C_FLAGS=-march=native`)
 1. `make -j$(nproc)`
 1. TODO: also needs `res/` and `tanks.ini` copied to the build dir
+1. Note: On Ubuntu, going fullscreen seems to force the window to the largest monitor, unless "Auto-hide the Dock" is enabled.
+It appears that Ubuntu forces windows that are too large for the current screen (which means full height is too much due to the dock) to the largest screen.

 ![superfast shooting video](readme-video-other.gif)